Sister Maria Roeck and Sister Grace Jones made wonderful contributions to KenCrest’s history and we celebrate them this Women’s History Month.

 We all appreciate remembrance days and months.
 They challenge us to be better informed, make us grateful to the people who got us this far, and often make us more determined to carry on their work.
-We just finished Black History Month, and now, in the month of March Women’s History month.
+We just finished Black History Month, and now, Women’s History Month in March.
 KenCrest has some excellent contributions from women in our history.
-Here are the stories of two:

 Sister Maria Roeck

 In 1905, Sister Roeck served her family first before she sought a new purpose.
 She found this purpose in the Kensington community, which was struggling with tuberculosis, an incurable disease at this time.
 She persevered, gathering donors and volunteers to meet the needs of the people who were ill and their families.
 She was one of the early pioneers in our region of the country and one of the earliest women to lead a nonprofit organization.
 A woman leader 110 years ago was rare indeed!

 Sister Grace knew that strengthening our community was not over when tuberculosis was cured, and she led us to a new purpose.
 She, too, spoke out, reminding the leaders of her time that education and support were an obligation, not an option.
 She, too, was a pioneer in our region of education and opportunity for people with special needs and helped KenCrest to begin providing services to these people in the 1950s.

 Who are the influential women in your circle?

 All women make someone’s history, whether they are someone who loved us and helped raise us or someone we served.